 How To Apply

-Please email all application components to Kristin Hook at email@example.com except for the letter of recommendation—your letter should be emailed to Kristin Hook directly by the letter writer.
-Incomplete applications will not be considered for acceptance.
+Please email your complete application to Helena Johnson at email@example.com except for the letter of recommendation—your letter writer should email your letter to Helena Johnson directly.
+Incomplete applications will not be considered.